 The Celestine Prophecy was first self-published in 1993.
 Redfield and his wife distributed copies of the book to bookstores by hand and relied on word-of-mouth marketing for the first 100,000 sales.
 It was later picked up by Warner Books and became the bestselling American book in the world in 1995 and 1996.

-Elisa Lorello is an author that rode the wave of self-publishing with her debut novel Faking It.
+Elisa Lorello is an author who rode the wave of self-publishing with her debut novel Faking It.
 When it first landed on Amazon’s Kindle, it had no literary agent or publisher.
-As sales trickled in, she boosted sales by dropping the selling price from $1.99 to 99 cents.
-She topped reputed authors and established publishing houses to reach the #1 spot in the Kindle store.
+As sales trickled in, she tried increasing them by dropping the price from $1.99 to 99 cents.
+She topped reputed authors and established publishers to reach the #1 spot in the Kindle store.
+Once she scored her massive amounts of positive reviews and rankings, she was able to increase the price to $3.99.
+Clever!